Orlando Cepeda: Atlanta Braves (1969–1972)

+Oakland Athletics (1972)

 In July, Cepeda was traded to the Oakland Athletics for Denny McLain.
 After playing for a week, strictly as a pinch hitter, he was hospitalized and underwent a second surgery on his injured knee.
 Cepeda remained in Oakland three months before returning to Puerto Rico.
 Upon arriving, he received a telegram from Charlie Finley, the Athletics' owner, telling him that if he did not respond within three days he would be released from his contract.
 Cepeda decided not to call, intending to retire from baseball.

+Boston Red Sox (1973)

 In 1973, the American League established the designated hitter rule, hoping to improve attendance.
 The Red Sox contacted him, telling him that his role with the team only required batting.
 Cepeda became the first player to sign a contract to exclusively play as a designated hitter.
-His first hit with the team was a walk-off home run on April 8 to beat the Yankees 4-3, and on August 8 he had a career-high four doubles and six RBI in a 9-4 road win against the Kansas City Royals.
-Cepeda finished the year an average of .291 with 20 home runs and 86 RBIs in 550 at bats.
-He was also named Designated Hitter of the Year.
+His first hit with the team was a walk-off home run on April 8 to beat the Yankees 4–3, and on August 8 he had a career-high four doubles and six RBIs in a 9–4 road win against the Kansas City Royals.
+Cepeda finished the year with an average of .289 with 20 home runs and 86 RBIs in 550 at bats.
+He was awarded the Outstanding Designated Hitter Award.
 Cepeda's 20th home run established a major league record, making him the first player to hit 20 or more home runs with four different teams.

-He went to Puerto Rico and prepared to play in 1974, but the team decided to release him and Luis Aparicio during spring training as part of a focus on younger players.
+Kansas City Royals (1974)

 After briefly playing in Mexico, he was offered a contract by the Royals.
-In his last season, Cepeda had 107 at bats, batting .215 with one home run.
+In his last season, Cepeda batting .215 with 1 home run and 18 RBIs.

-Cepeda was the second player from Puerto Rico to win a triple crown in Minor League Baseball, doing so in 1956 with a batting average of .355, 26 home runs, and 112 RBI.
+Cepeda was the second player from Puerto Rico to win a triple crown in Minor League Baseball, doing so in 1956 with a batting average of .355, 26 home runs, and 112 RBIs.
 He was selected as an All-Star seven times, appearing in 11 games (1959–64, 1967).
 He was the first Puerto Rican to start in an All-Star Game and to be selected in two positions, serving as a first baseman and left fielder.
 His lifetime numbers in the Puerto Rican Professional Baseball League are a .325 batting average (fifth place), 89 home runs, 340 runs batted in and a .544 slugging percentage (second place, and only Puerto Rican with .500+).
-He batted .300+ eleven times, the most in league history.

-Retirement

-Divorce, second marriage, conviction and conversion

-Cepeda tried a comeback in the LBPPR, but noticed that his body couldn't perform well, opting to retire instead.
-After retiring, he began experiencing several personal problems.
-He and Pino divorced in 1973.
-After the couple separated, he met Nydia Fernandez, who was from Carolina, Puerto Rico.
-The couple married in 1975, and have two children together, Malcom and Ali.
-Cepeda also has two other sons, Orlando Cepeda Jr. and Carl Cepeda.
+He batted over .300 nine times.

+The following year, Cepeda tried a comeback in the Puerto Rican Baseball League.
+Upon noticing that his body couldn't perform as well as it did before, he opted to retire instead.